-Students applying to CU-Boulder have the opportunity to earn college credit before enrollment.
-CU-Boulder accepts credit from AP/IB exams, college course work taken concurrently while in high school, and limited CLEP credit.
+Students applying to CU Boulder have the opportunity to earn college credit before enrollment.
+CU Boulder accepts credit from AP/IB exams, A-Level exams, college course work taken concurrently while in high school and limited CLEP credit.
 Earning college credit while in high school is a great way to help offset some of your estimated cost of attendance.
 Students are highly encouraged to explore credit for course work options while in high school.
-For more information on how credit is transferred to CU-Boulder and what credit can be accepted please see the links below.
+For more information on how credit is transferred to CU Boulder and what credit can be accepted please see the links below.

-CU-Boulder participates in the Advanced Placement program of the College Board.
-Over one-third of Boulder's entering freshmen submit Advanced Placement (AP) test scores each year.
-Official scores must be sent to the admissions office directly from the College Board.
+Official Advancement Placement (AP) scores must be sent to the admissions office directly from the College Board.
+CU Boulder's CEEB/ETS code is 004841.
 For specific equivalencies, see the Advanced Placement chart.

 For A-level examinations from an international examining board to be considered for transfer credit, the student must submit an official copy of the examination result, either by submitting the original certificate upon arrival on campus (University of Colorado Boulder will make and keep a copy as official, returning the original to the student), or through verification of results between the Office of Admissions and the examinations board.
 Methods of approved verification are below.

 CIE: The University of Colorado Boulder can use CIE Direct after requesting the following information from the student: Cambridge Center and candidate numbers, student’s date of birth and the relevant examination series (month and year, e.g. June 2014).